arunkumar9t2/scabbard/docs/faq.md

 Have a question that isn't part of the FAQ?
 Please search [Github Issues](https://github.com/arunkumar9t2/scabbard/issues).

+## Does it support mixed Kotlin/Java projects?

+Yes.

 ## What is the impact on binary size?

 There should be no impact since Scabbard only runs during compilation and generated images are not meant to be packaged into binary.
 You could control if Scabbard is enabled for release builds via `scabbard { enabled = false }` block.

 ## What is the impact on build time?

-1. Scabbard processor uses standard annoatation processing APIs to generate images.
+1. Scabbard processor uses standard annotation processing APIs to generate images.
 This lets the processor be cacheable and does not run when inputs have not changed.

-2. Currently there are no benchmark available and performmance was not a major focus for initial release and more work is expected to be done in this area.
+2. Currently there are no benchmark available and more work is expected to be done in performance area.

 3. Scabbard processor is a plugin to Dagger via Dagger SPI and it is non incremental.
 There are some ideas to improve this, please see #.